Antoine de Thomassin de Peynier: Governor of Saint-Domingue

 On 26 July 1789, Peynier was made governor general of the French colony of Saint-Domingue.
 He arrived there in late August, and remained in office until late 1790.

 The political situation there was extremely tense, particularly in 1790: the 212 deputies of the Assembly of Saint-Marc started displaying more and more overt secessionist tendencies.
 These deputies, who were all white landowners, went as far as opening the ports of the colonies to foreign trade, which was against the laws of exclusive commerce still in force in the Kingdom of France.
-These White settlers were also stark supported of slavery.
+These White settlers were also stark supporters of slavery.

 Although not very active, as a representative of the central power, Peynier opposed the Assembly.
 In the night of 29 to 30 July 1790, he dismissed the deputies.
 Eighty-five of them left the island aboard the ship Leopard and sailed to France to plead their case with the Constituent Assembly. — earning the nickname of "Leopards".